 16. Living Systems

-Living systems refers to knowledge of medicine and the natural sciences.
-Most likely, you’ve gained some familiarity with this competency through your high school and undergraduate science coursework, healthcare or clinical experience or a premed job.
-Many of the common premed jobs or premed clinical experiences foster this particular competency.
+The living systems competency refers to knowledge of medicine and the natural sciences.
+Most likely, you’ve gained some familiarity with this competency through your high school and undergraduate science coursework, healthcare or clinical experience, or a premed job.

 If you don’t have a strong science background or are missing some medical school prerequisites, you can enroll in a postbacc premedical program or a special master’s program with linkage to a medical school to fill these knowledge gaps.